2022 Opening Hours

 Tropiquaria Zoo still needs your help.
-In 2020 we have lost nearly 6 months of income and we are still trying to raise money to get us through the winter.
+Since the pandemic started we will have lost around 9 months of income and we are still trying to raise money to get us through the year.
 Every penny raised goes straight towards the welfare of all of our animals.

 Tropiquaria Zoo is one of the most unique zoos or wildlife parks in the country.
 The former "Art Deco" BBC radio transmitter station originally built in 1933, now houses our Tropical Hall, Nocturnal House and Aquarium.
 Outside we have 4 acres of animal enclosures, along with our two life size pirate ships, and adventure castle,